 Hello, and thanks for visiting my site.

-Some of my favorite pieces and ones most meaningful to me are on language politics, accents and voice recognition technology, a woman’s gun, SantaCon, underground LGBTQ communities, sports betting, vote polarization, a strongman, politicking with Uganda’s top female politician, a day in the life of a lookalike of India’s prime minister, and my friend Kim Wall.
+Some of my favorite pieces and ones most meaningful to me are on language politics, accents and voice recognition technology, a woman’s gun, SantaCon and San Francisco history, underground queer communities, sports betting, polarizing votes, a strongman, politicking with Uganda’s top female politician, a day in the life of a lookalike of India’s prime minister, and my friend Kim Wall.

 (more info and contact on the next page)